 After a thermal scan has been completed, you will receive a report similar to our Sample Report.

-A thermal scan is a great supplement to an e-Hazard arc flash study or hazard analysis.
+An electrical thermal scan is a great supplement to an arc flash study.

 NFPA 70B recommends annual thermal scans.